armory/docs-cdaas/content/en/tutorials/tutorial-blue-green.md

 armory login
 ```

 Confirm the device code in your browser when prompted.
-Then return to this tutorial.

 Next, from the root of `tutorial-blue-green`, deploy the app: